hackerati/flask-app-template/README.md

 - LICENSE: It's MIT licensed!
 - README.md: this file
 - Vagrantfile: configures a VM that runs docker-compose on boot
-- app: Docker container based on the official node image, along with the node/express app scaffolding
+- app: Docker container based on the official flask image, along with the flask/express app scaffolding
 - docker-compose.yml: runs the configured Docker containers
 - nginx: Docker container for the official nginx image, configured as a reverse proxy for the app